JuliaSmoothOptimizers/CUTEst.jl/README.md

 A large collection of SIF files can be found [here](https://bitbucket.org/optrove/workspace/repositories/).
-If the environment variable `MASTSIF` is not set, `CUTEst.jl` will automatically download the CUTEst NLP test set the first time you use `using CUTEst`.
+If the environment variable `MASTSIF` is not set, `CUTEst.jl` will automatically download the CUTEst NLP test set the first time you invoke `using CUTEst`.
 Thanks to the function `set_mastsif`, you can easily switch to the Maros-Meszaros QP test set or the Netlib LP test set.